phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/error.md

   or Chinese characters.

-* __App remains pending on all platforms for over ten minutes:__ This probably means there is a problem with the PhoneGap Build server.
+* __App remains pending on all platforms for over ten minutes:__ This probably means there is a problem with the PhoneGap&nbsp;Build server.
   Please contact the team at [community.phonegap.com](http://community.phonegap.com).

 ## Plugin Errors

 Plugins are bits of code that extend an app's capabilities past the PhoneGap API's standard features.
-PhoneGap Build allows you to compile apps using an approved set of plugins, listed on the site's [Plugins](http://build.phonegap.com/plugins) tab.
-Unlike the local CLI workflow described in The Command-line Interface, PhoneGap Build requires plugins to be specified in the app's `config.xml` file.
+PhoneGap&nbsp;Build allows you to compile apps using an approved set of plugins, listed on the site's [Plugins](http://build.phonegap.com/plugins) tab.
+Unlike the local CLI workflow described in The Command-line Interface, PhoneGap&nbsp;Build requires plugins to be specified in the app's `config.xml` file.
 See Plugin Development Guide for an overview.
-This section details problems that may arise due to PhoneGap Build's unique way of handling plugins.
+This section details problems that may arise due to PhoneGap&nbsp;Build's unique way of handling plugins.

-* __Plugin File Exists:__ For PhoneGap Build to compile plugins, you need to link to the plugin's JavaScript file using a `<script>` tag within the `index.html` file, but _without_ supplying the file in the app package.
-PhoneGap Build injects plugin code dynamically, and compilation may fail if the linked plugin script is included in the app package.
+* __Plugin File Exists:__ For PhoneGap&nbsp;Build to compile plugins, you
+  need to link to the plugin's JavaScript file using a `<script>` tag within the `index.html` file, but _without_ supplying the file in the app package.
+PhoneGap&nbsp;Build injects plugin code dynamically, and compilation may fail if the linked plugin script is included in the app package.
 (This problem, caused by a migration from `pluginstall` to `plugman` installation software) may also result in a more general __Plugin error__.)

-* __Plugin not supported:__ Compilation fails if PhoneGap Build does not support a plugin, or plugin version, specified in the `config.xml` file.
+* __Plugin not supported:__ Compilation fails if PhoneGap&nbsp;Build does
+  not support a plugin, or plugin version, specified in the `config.xml` file.
 See the site's [Plugins](http://build.phonegap.com/plugins) tab for a list of